rsnyderaustin/Ecommerce-Data-Analysis/README.md

 ```
 Afterwards, export query result to the database as a new table.

-### Pair SDR and SR ID's With Full Names
-To be filled out later.

 ## Queries
 ### Sales Analysis
 SDR - Sales Development Representative